topher235/royal-grid/ideas.md

   - Play as a character that gives special effects
   - Beggar: makes pawns give 10 points when they take a non-pawn piece
   - Captain: More likely to spawn knights
+  - Assassin: Gives more points when taking Queens and Kings

+- Maps
+  -  The usual 4x4 grid where positions [(1, 2), (2, 3), (3, 3)] are blacked out (no effects, no pieces, etc. can be placed there)
+  - The background behind the board can change

 - Progression